-In the Netherlands, the sector of lobbying is regulated by the Code of Conduct for Members of the House of Representatives298, which in Rules 1 and 2 states that in their relations with lobbyists, "members should always be aware of their independent position and the duties that the Constitution assigns to them."
+In the Netherlands, the sector of lobbying is regulated by the Code of Conduct for Members of the House of Representatives, which in Rules 1 and 2 states that in their relations with lobbyists, "members should always be aware of their independent position and the duties that the Constitution assigns to them."
 The Rules also state that although for some degree of information lobbyists are important, "a degree of distance must always be maintained from lobbyists.
 A member must therefore refrain from making promises in the event of an offer from a lobbyist (not being information) about certain actions."
 Notably, foreign trips paid for in whole or in part by lobbyists are also deemed offers.
-The Code stresses that a lobbyist "should be understood broadly" and may include "not only persons working for lobbying firms, but also others who approach a Member of Parliament to stand up for particular interests."
-Furthermore, Members of the House of Representatives "must declare their outside activities and income, interests that can reasonably be regarded as relevant, foreign travel whose transportation and accommodation expenses were paid in whole or partially paid by third parties, including lobbyists, and gifts and benefits that exceed an amount of EUR 50 in excess299".
+The Code stresses that a lobbying firms, but also others who approach a Member of Parliament to stand up for particular interests."
+Furthermore, Members of the House of Representatives "must declare their outside activities and income, interests that can reasonably be regarded as relevant, foreign travel whose transportation and accommodation expenses were paid in whole or partially paid by third parties, including lobbyists, and gifts and benefits that exceed an amount of EUR 50 in excess".